Aqib121201/Differentially-Private-Federated-Learning-Simulation-on-MNIST-Clients/README.md

 **License**: MIT License - see [LICENSE](LICENSE) file for details.

-**Contact**: For questions and collaboration, please open an issue or contact the research team.
+**Contact**: For questions and collaboration, please open an issue.